Francesco Davoli

 Project Summary

 In the gatherings taking place in the Orti Oricellari, a revival of Greek models was proposed as a way to constitute modern literary forms and genres in vernacular.
 The publication of new editions of Greek texts was accompanied by new vernacular literature shaded with classicistic elements; particularly in the fields of lyric poetry with the revival of Greek choral lyric and the Anthologia Graeca, eclogues, and tragedies that followed the models offered by ancient Greek dramas.
-This project will examine the works of some of the central figures of the “second phase” of the Orti Oricellari meetings - in particular, Luigi Alamanni, Lorenzo Martelli, Alessandro Pazzi, Giovanni Rucellai, Giovan Giorgio Trissino, Benedetto Varchi - in order to cross examine their re-use of Greek texts for each genre they practiced and to better understand how Greek auctoritates were used as tools to create modern literature.
+This project will examine the works of some of the central figures of the “second phase” of the Orti Oricellari meetings - in particular, Luigi Alamanni, Lodovico Martelli, Alessandro Pazzi, Giovanni Rucellai, Giovan Giorgio Trissino, Benedetto Varchi - in order to cross examine their re-use of Greek texts for each genre they practiced and to better understand how Greek auctoritates were used as tools to create modern literature.